CenturyLinkCloud/PublicKB/README.md

 ##### Misc Asynchronous server operations
 These asynchronous operations can be run on one more more servers.
 Currently implemented are:
-*delete, archive, poweron, poweroff, reset, shutdown, snapshot*.
+*pause, delete, archive, poweron, poweroff, reset, shutdown, snapshot*.
 Rather than waiting for process to complete execute asynchronously and return a job ID.
 ```
 > clc --async --config config.ini servers delete --server WA1BTDICLITST01